mjrgh/PinscapePico/README.md

 adding some external chips, but that's not required if you can make do with 26 buttons.)

 * <b>Accelerometer-based nudge device:</b> A slightly more complex
 setup adds an accelerometer, to detect when you nudge the cabinet, so that the pinball simulator can apply the nudge force within the game.
 Analog nudging adds a wonderful extra dimension to video pinball that lets you interact with the game in a much more natural, physical way.
-The Pico doesn't have a built-in accelerometer, though, so this setup requires adding an external accelerometer.
+The Pico doesn't have a built-in accelerometer, so this setup requires adding an external accelerometer.
+But that's very easy to do, thanks to breakout boards available from Adafruit, Sparkfun, and others.
+I recommend the Adafruit MMA8451Q and LIS3DH boards (MMA8451Q is the better choice in terms of sensor performance).
-Fortunately, Adafruit and Sparkfun make inexpensive (under $10) breakout boards for the popular LIS3DH chip, which is relatively easy to connect to the Pico and works well with Pinscape.
-You can combine this with button inputs, too (although you'll only get 24 buttons in this case, because the accelerometer connection takes up two of the GPIOs).
+You can combine nudge input with button inputs, too, although this will reduce the number of button ports to 24 (because the accelerometer requires two GPIO ports for its own use).

 * <b>Plunger:</b> You can also add a mechanical plunger position sensor.
 Apart from the plunger sensor itself, no other hardware